hjpr/suplex/README.md

 ## Other Subclassing

 For any other classes within your Reflex project, subclass your BaseState to give them access to the auth information and query methods.
+There shouldn't be any classes in your state requiring auth that don't inherit from the BaseState.

 ```python
 class OtherState(BaseState):